SalomePlatform/adao/doc/en/advanced.rst

 .. index:: single: Version

-The ADAO module and its ".comm" case files are identified by versions, with "Major", "Minor" and "Revision" characteristics.
+The ADAO module and its ".comm" case files are identified by versions, with "Major", "Minor", "Revision" and optionally "Installation" characteristics.
 A particular version is numbered as "Major.Minor.Revision", with strong link with the numbering of the SALOME platform.
+The optional indication of a fourth number indicates a difference in the installation method, not in the content of the version.

 Each version "Major.Minor.Revision" of the ADAO module can read ADAO case files of the previous minor version "Major.Minor-1.*".
 In general, it can also read